jungmannlab/picasso/README.md

 1. Open the console, `cd` to the directory where you want to install and run `git clone https://gitlab.com/jungmannlab/picasso.git` Alternatively, [download](https://gitlab.com/jungmannlab/picasso) the zip file and unzip it.
-Currently, for both options you need approved access on Gitlab.
 2. Change to the downloaded directory and run `python setup.py install`.
 3. Run the PowerShell script "createShortcuts.ps1" in the gui directory.
 This should be doable by right-clicking on the script and choosing "Run with PowerShell".
 Alternatively, run the command `powershell ./createShortcuts.ps1` in the command line.
 Use the generated shortcuts in the top level directory to start GUI components.
 Users can drag these shortcuts to their Desktop, Start Menu or Task Bar.